Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 Chase realized he was holding his breath and let it go.

 Only then did he notice her fingers — tapping once against the side of her cup.
 Then again.
 Not nervous.
 Measured.
-A quiet, off-kilter rhythm— a habit she’d had before him, and he was only now learning the tempo.
+A quiet, off-kilter rhythm.

-She nodded once, small, like the point had been made and accepted.
+She nodded once, small.
 He’d always admired that about her.
 The way she could name a truth without sharpening it into a weapon.

-“Vincenzo,” Chase said, warning in the tone.
+“Vincenzo,” Chase said, cautiously.
 “This is Amelia Winters.”

 “Pleasure,” Vincenzo said, extending a hand.

-She weighed it, decided, and shook once, professional.
+She weighed it, decided, and shook once.
 “Hi.”

 Vincenzo’s smile didn’t change, but his attention sharpened.

-“I’m what you’d call a local success story,” he said, cheerful.
+“I’m what you’d call a local success story,” Vincenzo said, cheerful.
 “Corporate executive.
 Thought leader.
 Occasional menace.
 El Viento Securities, subsidy of El Viento Heavy Industries.”

 Her eyebrow lifted.
-“That last part is a strange brag.”
+“That menace part is a strange brag.”

 “Honesty is the purest marketing,” he said.
 “I also stream.
 Politics, games.
 Fortnite when the updates aren’t crashing the game.
 You’d love my chat.
 I’m their Golden god.”